angela-smithers/cayman/README.md

 *Cayman is a Jekyll theme for GitHub Pages.
 You can [preview the theme to see what it looks like](http://pages-themes.github.io/cayman), or even [use it today](#usage).*

 *Oxygen is a 100% responsive and parallax one page template.
-[Oxygen](https://themeforest.net/item/oxygen-one-page-parallax-theme/full_screen_preview/7039638?_ga=2.209022551.490281559.1538920018-580617066.1538920018) is powered with Twitter Bootstrap 3.0 Framework.
+[Oxygen](https://themeforest.net/item/oxygen-one-page-parallax-theme/full_screen_preview/7039638?_ga=2.209022551.490281559.1538920018-580617066.1538920018) is a paid theme powered with Twitter Bootstrap 3.0 Framework.
 It is clean and professional theme for agencies or creative studios.
-It can be customized easily to suit your wishes.*
+It is not free, but can be customized easily to suit your wishes.*

 ![Thumbnail of Cayman](thumbnail.png) ![Thumbnail of Oxygen HTML](https://s3.envato.com/files/139268962/01_preview.__large_preview.png)

-## Usage
+## Cayman Usage (only)

 To use the Cayman theme: